SEO for Shopify

 The world revolves around search and search is getting harder.
 Every day more sites are coming online hoping to sell their products to the world.

 Shopify is a great ecommerce platform and has a lot of search engine optimization features available but they aren’t always clear how and why they should be used.
-Our guide will walk you step-by-step through the essential SEO features of shopify.
+Our experience building Shopify websites in Raleigh has helped us create this guide that will help your ecommerce website sell online.
+Our guide will walk you step-by-step through the essential SEO features of Shopify.
 We’re confident if you take these actions on your store, you’ll be well ahead of your competition and closer to unlocking the power that is traffic from Google.

 So often, when folks are attempting to optimize for SEO they’ll get lost in the idea and end up creating a site full of content that no user would entertain.
 This is exactly what Google doesn’t want.
 As you’re reading this guide, put yourself in your target user’s shoes and write things that appeal to them.